Robert Singer (American politician)

-Robert W. Singer (born October 29, 1947) is an American Republican Party politician, who has been serving in the New Jersey State Senate since 1993, where he represents the 30th Legislative District.
+Robert W. Singer (born October 29, 1947) is an American Republican Party politician, who has represented the 30th Legislative District in the New Jersey Senate since 1993.
 He was the Mayor of Lakewood Township, New Jersey in 2009.
 He serves in the Senate as the Deputy Republican Leader (since 2018) and as the ranking member of the Health Committee.
-He is the second-most senior senator behind Richard Codey.
+He is the most senior senator currently serving in the legislature.

 Personal life

 Singer was born in New York City on October 29, 1947.
 He grew up in New York attending public schools there.
 From 1966 to 1972, he served in the U.S. Coast Guard Reserves.
-He married the former Caryl Lynn Russo and has four children.
+He married the former Caryl Lynn Russo and has four children, including Sarri Singer.
 He is a resident of Lakewood Township.

 Robert Singer is Vice President of Corporate Relations, Community/Kimball Medical Center.